heistp/l4s-tests/README.tpl.md

 ![Between-Flow Induced Delay from WiFi on Wired](results/wifi/prague_dualpi2_wired_rtt.png) *Figure 6a- TCP Prague TCP RTT for wired flow, with competing WiFi flow*

-In *Figure 6b* below, we can also see that the WiFi flow itself shows delays that far exceed those that come from queueing.
+Just to put things in perspective, in *Figure 6b* below, we can also see that the WiFi flow itself shows delays that far exceed those that come from queueing.
 Note that T=0 to T=60 here corresponds to T=30 to T=90 in *Figure 6a*.

 ![TCP RTT for WiFi flow](results/wifi/prague_dualpi2_wifi_rtt.png) *Figure 6b- TCP Prague TCP RTT for WiFi flow*